coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/post.md

 # Overview

 TAM is a substrate-agnostic model of agency.
-It defines what qualifies as an Actor and what it means for that Actor to exhibit Agency.
+It offers a way of analyzing systems that represent situations, choices, and outcomes by defining what qualifies as an Actor and what it means for that Actor to exhibit Agency.

 - Actors are causal participants that interpret their own actions and the world's responses through the port–trajectory–situation cycle.